landtechnologies/technical-challenge/epc-data-import.md

 - A proof of concept, some code/execution and explanation/diagrams etc...
 - What tools/resources you would use?
+- How would you treat/manage the import as part of your operational workload
-- How you would scale the import?
+- How you would scale the import if it grew massively in size?
 - How often would you run the import?
+How fast is fast-enough?
 - How would you know when the import has failed?

 ## Guidelines